We plan to hold the 45th High School Physics Contest on January 26 (Friday) 2024.

 - Team rankings in the ciphering competition will be announced unofficially at the end of the competition and officially at the awards ceremony.

 - Books, trophies, plaques, and medals will be awarded to the top finishers (both individuals and teams).
 Recognition will also be extended to all students scoring in the upper 20% on the written examination

 E. Scott Barr Award

 It will be our pleasure to present the E. Scott Barr Teaching Award to an outstanding high school physics teacher.
 The winner will receive a plaque and a check.
 Nominations for this award are invited from principals, fellow teachers, parents, and students.
 If you would like to nominate someone, please send the nominee’s name and contact information, along with a supporting statement, to Professor Nobu Okada by fax (205-348-5051) or email, firstname.lastname@example.org.

 Contest information is mailed out to schools in October of each year.
 If your school does not receive one, or for further information, contact

 Ms. Karen Lynn Department of Physics and Astronomy Box 870324 University of Alabama Tuscaloosa, AL 35487-0324 Email: email@example.com Ph: 205-348-5050

 To register: Save, edit, and email back the Excel registration form.
 There is also a consent form we need to have signed for all students – you can get this in PDF or Word .docx formats and turn them in at registration.
-The entry fee was waived starting in in 2010 — we have arranged to continue this waiver in 2020.
 There is no entry fee!
 It will help us plan if you can email us in advance with an estimate of how many students you expect to bring.